worldflora/wfo-docs/docs/manual/rhakhis.md

 ## Authentication

-Authentication is handled by the [ORCID API](https://orcid.org/) API.
+Authentication is handled by the [ORCID](https://orcid.org/) API.
 All human users must be authenticated using their ORCID accounts.
 (There are a couple of default users that scripts authenticate with that don't use ORCID.)
 The backend server needs to be able to see the ORCID API server for the authentication handshakes to work.

 ## Authorisation